ibm-cloud-docs/account/add_webhooks.md

 In addition to adding email addresses, you can also add up to 10 webhooks to a [distribution list](/account/notifications-distribution-list){: external}.
 Account administrators can create and use webhooks to configure an application to receive asynchronous notifications whenever a platform event occurs.
 The registered webhooks send the information to the specified URL in the form of an HTTP POST request with a JSON payload.
 The content-type of the request is `application/json`.
 {: shortdesc}

-You can allowlist the ranges of IP addresses to restrict access to your servers that receive webhooks.
-For more information, see [Webhook IP addresses](/docs/account?topic=account-webhook-ips).
-{: tip}

 When you receive a notification through a webhook, a payload is being sent to your given webhook endpoint (URL), and informs you about all the details of an occurring event.
 See the following example:

 ```json